gradle/gradle/design-docs/dependency-management.md

     - For project dependencies this should return a `BuildComponentSelector` instance.
 4. Change the dependency reports so that they render both `id` and `publishedAs` when they are not the equal.

-A consumer can extract the external and project components as follows:
+This will allow a consumer to extract the external and project components as follows:

     def result = configurations.compile.incoming.resolve()
     def projectComponents = result.root.dependencies.selected.findAll { it.id instanceof BuildComponentIdentifier }